KennthShang/PhaGCN2.0/README.md

 # ATTNETION!!!

 - The program has been updated and moved to [PhaBOX 2](https://github.com/KennthShang/PhaBOX), which is more user-friendly.
 In the new version, PhaGCN is generalized to all kinds of viruses, more than just phages.
 Hope you will enjoy it.
-This folder will be no longer
+This folder will no longer be maintained

 ### updates (December 23,2024)